Reaching into an Untapped Resource

 Participant Qualifications and Roles

-The BREM program honors prior learning and experience while helping internationally trained professionals fill specific gaps related to mental health practice in Ontario.
+The BREM program honours prior learning and experience while helping internationally trained professionals fill specific gaps related to mental health practice in Ontario.

 Placement Structure and Roles